spacebanana420/blankcrop/README.md

 ### Download and how to use

 Download blankcrop from the [releases page](https://github.com/spacebanana420/blankcrop/releases) and run it with `java -jar blankcrop.jar`.
-Introduce a path to a PNG image to crop it.
+Introduce a path to a PNG image and use the argument `-crop` to autocrop it.

 # Build from source